mlissner/michaeljaylissner.com/content/site-v5-is-go.md

 This new version comes with some big improvements that I'm quite pleased with:

-1. If you find typoes in a blog post, you can edit them on Github and I can easily integrate your changes.
-Check out the link on the right to edit the typoes in this very page.
+1. If you find typos in a blog post, you can edit them on Github and I can easily integrate your changes.
+Check out the link on the right to edit the typos in this very page.
 (I've left a few conspicuous ones as a treasure hunt for the reader!)
 1. The site is now *much* faster and can handle immense traffic without a hitch, thanks to being hosted by [Github Pages][ghp].
 The previous version would